fsprojects/Paket/docs/content/paket-restore.md

   `--force`: Forces the download of all packages.

-  `--references-file`: Allows to restore all packages from the given `paket.references` files.
+  `--references-files`: Allows to restore all packages from the given `paket.references` files.
 If no `paket.references` file is given then all packages will be restored.